expeerly/embeddocumentation/videoreviewsAPI.md

 ### Step 3: Prefetch and store available reviews

-Check which GTIN/EAN/UPC numbers have a review go to `expeerly.com/csv.html` [(click link here)](https://expeerly.com/csv.html) and get a list of products for which video reviews are available.
+Check which GTIN/EAN/UPC numbers have a review on `expeerly.com/csv.html` [(click link here)](https://expeerly.com/csv.html) and get a list of products for which video reviews are available.
 The list is updated in real time and have a timestamp when you access it.
 It provides a main GTIN/EAN and UPC number as well as all size and colour variants of the same product.
+This is necessary to insure that the API returns actual reviews.

 ### Step 4: Call the expeerly API and pass your Store-ID for tracking